 There are 35 schools within the District.
-All schools were notified via letter about Act 148 regulations and timeline.
-The District provides technical assistance to a minimum of 4 schools per school year, including working with administration, maintenance and kitchen staff, teachers, and students.
+The District provides technical assistance to a minimum of four schools each year, reaching at least 20 of the schools with in-person assistance by the end of the SWIP term.
+Outreach includes working with administration, maintenance and kitchen staff, teachers, and students.
 District staff maintains a spreadsheet of school compliance with Act 148, promotional materials provided to schools, and technical assistance for program enhancement.
+The District commits to following-up with all assisted schools as needed.